Black-Hawk21/SymtoCare/README.md

 * Enhances diagnostic accuracy and expediates the interpretation of chest radiographs.

 ### Prescription Summarizer
-* Automatically analyzes and summarizes prescription details, including medication names, dosages, and instructions.
+* Automatically analyzes and summarizes prescription details, including medication names, past conditions and treatments and other medical entities.
 * Facilitates better patient understanding and adherence to prescribed treatment regimens.

 ### Skin Cancer Classifier